fchastanet/bash-tools-framework/BestPractices.md

   expands to the value of PARAMETER, as if it just was ${PARAMETER}.
 If you omit the : (colon), like shown in the second form, the default value is only used when the parameter was unset, not when it was empty.

+## Array

+- read each line of a file to an array `readarray -t var < /path/to/filename`